-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of contracts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of contracts receivable including retainage.
 In the normal course of business, the Company provides credit to its customers and does not generally require collateral.
 Concentrations of credit risk associated with these receivables are monitored on an ongoing basis.
 The Company has not historically experienced significant credit losses due primarily to management's assessment of customers' credit ratings.
 The Company principally deals with recurring customers, state and local governments and well-known local companies whose reputations are known to the Company.
 Credit checks are performed for significant new customers.
 Progress payments are generally required for significant projects.
 The Company generally has the ability to file liens against the property if payments are not made on a timely basis.
-No customer accounted for more than 10% of the Company's contract receivables including retainage, net balance at September 30, 2016 or September 30, 2017.
+No customer accounted for more than 10% of the Company's contracts receivable including retainage, net balance at September 30, 2016 or September 30, 2017.

-Projects performed for various Departments of Transportation accounted for 44.0% and 41.9% of consolidated revenues for the fiscal years ended September 30, 2016 and September 30, 2017, respectively.
+Projects performed for various Departments of Transportation accounted for 44.3% and 41.9% of consolidated revenues for the fiscal years ended September 30, 2016 and September 30, 2017, respectively.
 Two customers accounted for more than 10% of consolidated revenues for the fiscal years ended September 30, 2016 and September 30, 2017, as follows:

-% of Cons Reven

-for the l

-Years Ended So ptember 30,

-2016 2017

-Alabama Department of Transportation 17.6% 14.9%

-North Carolina Department of Transportation 12.8% 13.9%
+Revenu % of Consolidated Revenues for the Fiscal Years Ended Se ptember 30, 2016 2017 Alabama Department of Transportation 17.6% 14.9% North Carolina Department of Transportation 12.9% 13.9%